Skip to content

 vstest_rl_pipeline_create_6_showassistant.png

-And filter by word 'Rapise'.
-We need a task Run Rapise Test Set:
+And filter by the word 'Rapise'.
+We need the task Run Rapise Test Set:

 vstest_rl_pipeline_create_7_showassistant_rapise.png

-Now we need to fill task execution parameters as follows:
+Now we need to configure the task execution parameters as follows:

 • SpiraTeam contains information for finding a test set

-• Spira service/server end point - choose spira connection defined earlier from the dropdown. vstest_rl_pipeline_create_9_ext_spira_proj.png
+• Spira service/server endpoint - choose the Spira connection defined earlier from the dropdown. vstest_rl_pipeline_create_9_ext_spira_proj.png

 • Spira Product